ardatetikbey/Standalone-Ruby/README.md

   - Encrypted Ruby Execution - Ruby scripts will be encrypted for protection and will have an option to be decrypted and executed.
   - Cross-Platform Support - Support for running on Linux and macOS with similar functionality will be added.
   - Custom Execution File Formats - Alternative execution file formats will be introduced beyond .vbs and .bat.
+  - Inno Setup EXE Support - Converting the launcher file created in the project output into a setup along with the project files.

 - <img src="https://upload.wikimedia.org/wikipedia/commons/b/ba/Flag_of_Germany.svg" width="20"/> **Aufgabenliste**
   - Logger-Unterstützung - Ein Logging-Mechanismus wird hinzugefügt, um die Programmausführung und das Debuggen zu erleichtern.